WOMEN AND HEALTH

 HEALTH INITIATIVES

-Since 2013 Patmos school children have attended the Mathare clinic of Dr. Daniel Okal Busela. he children attend the clinic twice yearly and are administered de-worming tablets as well as oral vitamin supplements.
+Since 2013 Patmos school children have received twice yearly health checks by Dr. Daniel Okal Busela.
+The doctor monitors the children's height and weight and administers de-worming tablets as well as oral vitamin supplements.

-The children also receive health checks with the doctor and for those with minor ailments they are treated and given the necessary medication.
+The children receive a thorough health check and for those with minor ailments they are treated and given the necessary medication.

 CLEAN UP EXERCISES